M4t1ss/SoftAlignments/README.md

-# NMT soft alignment visualizations
+# NMT attention alignment visualizations
-Soft alignment visualizations tools for command line and web.
-Parts of the web version are borrowed from [Nematus utils](https://github.com/rsennrich/nematus/tree/master/utils)
+An attention alignment visualization tool for command line and web.
+A part of the web version was borrowed from [Nematus utils](https://github.com/rsennrich/nematus/tree/master/utils)

 Usage
 ---------